Flairings/Flairings/README.md

 ## Flairings
-hello donnys, most of my projects are private, but for the ones that are public. you have permission to use under the specified Licence, all i ask is you star the project if using.
+hello donnys, most of my projects are private, but for the ones that are public. you have permission to use under the specified licence all i ask is you star the project if using.

 ### Contact
 <a href="https://flairings.agency/">flairings.agency</a>